box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/5-connect-box-functions.md

 group using their membership ID.

 <Message type='tip'>
-  # Improvement Tip
+  # Improving performance with a data store

-  While looking up group memberships to obtain a membership ID negates the need to store membership IDs in a data store, you can make this more efficient by having a data store that saves the Box membership ID with the user record.
+  While looking up group memberships to obtain a membership ID negates the need to store membership IDs in a local data store (like a database), this code can be made more efficient by having a data store that saves the Box membership ID with the user record.

-  This way the membership ID can be retrieved from the data store rather than having to call Box APIs to search for the membership ID.
+  By using a local data store, the membership ID can be retrieved from the data store rather than having to call the Box API repeatedly to search for the membership ID.
 </Message>

-## Fetch a Box group ID from a group name
+## Fetch a Box group ID for a group name

 The next Box function we need has two main purposes.